 We love the Spicy Tuna and Lobster California Rolls, Coconut Crunchy Shrimp, Kim Chee Calamari with crispy vegetables, Thai Chicken Spring Rolls, Ahi Poke Nachos, and Pulled Pork Sliders.
-Bottom line, dining here is the entire foodie experience!
+The bottom line, Coronado restaurants’ list cannot be complete without this venue.

 1333 Orange Avenue // +1 (619) 435-4166

 This seafood restaurant group, established in 1969, has other locations throughout the San Diego region, but the reason it’s one of our favorites is consistency – in its selection of entrees, excellent food quality, price point, and wonderful service.

 We love the Coronado location directly across from the Hotel del Coronado.
 The elegant, laid-back eatery underwent a recent remodel and continues to be a popular gathering place for both locals and tourists alike.

 Open for lunch and dinner, the menu is extensive.
 Land or sea lubbers will easily find something to tantalize the tastebuds here, from soups and salads to small plates, seasonal specials, and popular large plate classics.

 We have never had anything but top-notch cuisine here, but if we had to choose our favorites, we’d have to go with the Crab Stuffed Jumbo Prawns, wrapped in bacon, broiled and served with a jalapeño white sauce, mashed potatoes, and chef’s choice vegetables.